 … I do nothing at all?

 For the time being, it doesn’t much matter that Patrick isn’t worrying about his pension.
 But he may later come to regret not having taken advantage of his financial flexibility for private provision when he was younger and neglecting to make deposits into pillar 3a.
 No one knows how the pension system may change over the next few decades.
 The capital accumulated in pillar 3a is also available to Patrick if he wants to purchase his own home.
 What many don’t realize: you choose how much you want to pay into pillar 3a, and the amount is tax deductible.
-You need not pay in the annual maximum amount that people affiliated with an occupational pension are allowed, which is currently set at 6,826 Swiss francs.
+You need not pay in the annual maximum amount that people affiliated with an occupational pension are allowed, which is currently set at 6,883 Swiss francs (as of 2021).

 Diego Wölfli, 29, is a mechanical engineer and wants to go abroad for the professional experience.
 He plans to leave Switzerland for three to four years.

 Diego can transfer his pillar 2 contributions for the time he’ll be working abroad into a vested benefits account with the UBS Vested Benefits Foundation.
 After he returns to Switzerland, he’ll have to place these assets into his new pension fund.
 If someone emigrates outside the EU or EFTA, they can fully withdraw their savings from the pension fund.
 In contrast, someone moving to a country within the EU or EFTA must first place the obligatory portion of their pension fund savings in a vested benefits account.